-At the beginning of the fifth century, the quadrangular of Paul Philippi was expanded octagonal church – a shape baptisteries and martyria.
-Annex rooms and buildings, which were designed to perform baptisms, were added during the first half of the sixth century.
-The former heroon was integrated into the whole complex surrounded by other rooms used for liturgical purposes (fig. 10.3).
-[PLACE ILLUSTRATION 10.3 HERE] As the wear of the staircase leading to the coin offerings make clear, this space accessed and used for worship for a long time afterwards.
-This evidence, however, is not sufficient to prove conclusively that the heroon was seen as Paul’s martyrion in strict sense and that the local Christian community claimed the apostle’s burial. we should at least that within the complex belonging to the cathedral church of Philippi the space above the Hellenistic tomb was used as a chapel devoted to the martyrial cult of Paul.
-In this context, alleged relics of St Paul might have been transferred and displayed there. access to the Hellenistic funerary chamber itself possible the construction of the cathedral church, and, for that reason, the tomb could not be used by Christians as a crypt. , some bones were buried in the above the tomb, most probably at a time when the chamber was already no longer accessible.
-It has also been suggested that hydraulic installations found in the neighbouring rooms close to the baptistery might have been used for rituals related to the worship of relics, as also attested Hierapolis next to St Philip’s tomb. uch equipment and have justified the cathedral church expressly dedicated to Paul.
-The fact that Paul is not “saint” or “apostle”, as is apparently the case for instance in the (much later) dedication inscription of a church in Corinth, should not be seen as an argument against the identification of the “Paulos” of our inscription with the apostle.
-Although the building program intended to celebrate a martyrial cult in Philippi did not prove to be as impressive as in Hierapolis, the deliberate construction of the cathedral church in this very location in the city centre, the reuse of a former heroon, and its dedication to a certain “Paulos” suggest that this commemoration was meaningful for the local church.
+At the beginning of the fifth century, the quadrangular basilica of Paul at Philippi was also expanded into an octagonal church – a typical shape for early Christian baptisteries and martyria.
+Annex rooms and buildings, which were specifically designed to perform baptisms, were then added during the first half of the sixth century.
+The former heroon was integrated into the whole complex and surrounded by other rooms used for liturgical purposes (fig. 10.3).
+[PLACE ILLUSTRATION 10.3 HERE] As the wear of the staircase leading to the former heroon and the coin offerings make clear, this space continued to be accessed and used for worship for a long time afterwards.
+This evidence, however, is not sufficient to prove conclusively that the heroon was seen as Paul’s martyrion in a strict sense, and that the local Christian community claimed it to be the apostle’s burial.
+Nevertheless, we should at least concede that, within the complex belonging to the cathedral church of Philippi, the space above the Hellenistic tomb was used as a chapel devoted to the martyrial cult of Paul.
+In this context, alleged relics of St Paul might have even been transferred and displayed there.
+However, access to the Hellenistic funerary chamber itself would not have been possible because of the construction of the cathedral church, and, for that reason, the tomb could certainly not have been used by Christians as a crypt.
+Still, some bones were buried in the ground above the tomb, most probably at a time when the chamber was already no longer accessible.
+It has also been suggested that the hydraulic installations found in the neighbouring rooms close to the baptistery might have been used for rituals related to the worship of relics, just as ritual healing baths have also been attested at Hierapolis next to St Philip’s tomb.
+Such equipment and layout must have been justified by the fact that the cathedral church was expressly dedicated to Paul.
+The fact that Paul is not called “saint” or “apostle” in the mosaic inscription of the first cathedral church, as is apparently the case for instance in the (much later) dedication inscription of a church in Corinth, should not be seen as an argument against the identification of the “Paulos” of our inscription with the apostle.
+Although the building program intended to celebrate a martyrial cult in Philippi did not prove to be as impressive as in Hierapolis, the deliberate construction of the cathedral church in this very location in the city centre, which enabled the reuse of a former heroon, and its dedication to a certain “Paulos” suggest that this monumental commemoration was particularly meaningful for the local church.
 All this probably makes more sense if we admit that the individual referred to in the inscription was the apostle Paul himself and not some local martyr named Paulos, as some scholars have assumed.
-This is all the more probable if we consider that the local church explicitly capitalized on the memory of the apostle’s visit its own reputation.
+This is all the more probable if we consider that, as early as the second century, the local church explicitly capitalized on the memory of the apostle’s visit to build its own reputation.